soniacweb/project4redbrix/README.md

 <img src="https://i.imgur.com/v8wV4gK.png" style="width: 500px; display:block; margin: 0 auto;">

-# Project4redbrix- a Property Search Project
+# Project4redbrix- A Property Search Project

 Redbrix is a dynamic property listings website built with Python and Django.

 ### To run

+- Create a virtual environment and within the env, intall Python 3, and Django.
-python manage.py runserver
+- python manage.py runserver

+### NB terminal command for returning to your virtual env if you get kicked out:
+- source ./venv/bin/activate

 ### Technologies used: